-The Georgia Association of Convenience Stores advances the business success of its members and the convenience store industry through advocacy, knowledge and services.
+GACS members advance the success of the convenience store industry through political engagement, knowledge circulation, and relevant services.

 The Georgia Association of Convenience Stores is governed by an elected Board of Directors representing the convenience store industry from thoughout the state of Georgia.
 As well as a retail board of directors, GACS also has a strong group of suppliers that form the Supplier Committee.